hannahlim213/TriviaGame/README.md

 # TriviaGame

-This game is a trivia quiz!
-The user will have a countdown timer to finishe the whole quiz.
+This game is a trivia quiz about Indonesia!
+The user will have a countdown timer to finish the whole quiz or the user can click finish.
 The user will receive a score regardless if he/she answers all questions or not.
 There is only one correct answer per question.

 ## Built With